Commercial Shoots Start To Pick Up As Restrictions On Film & TV Productions Begin To Lift

 Voiceover work is still booming and arguably the most active area for commercial talent right now.
 Self-taped spots — especially for distribution on social media — also continue to be ubiquitous.

-They have slowly been joined by shoots that could be precursors to film and TV shoots as they are much shorter in length and usually smaller in scope.
-There have been a number of casting announcements (all local) for “COVID-19 safety compliant” productions.
+They have slowly been joined by more traditional shoots that could be precursors to film and TV shoots as they are much shorter in length and usually smaller in scope.
+There have been a number of casting announcements (predominantly local) for “COVID-19 safety compliant” productions.
 “This is a very skeleton crew and all crew members will have sanitizer, gloves, and masks; Masks will be provided to our actors,” they read.
-Some spots are being filmed by videographers from their cars to assure social distancing.
+Some ads are being filmed by videographers from their cars to assure social distancing.

 There has been chatter than a new Domino’s commercial has been filmed on a sound stage in Atlanta, and there are at least two other sound stage shoots tentatively scheduled for June in Orlando and Atlanta, I hear.